Boys Keep Swinging: Release

 RCA Records issued "Boys Keep Swinging" in the United Kingdom on 27 April 1979, with the catalogue number RCA BOW 2 and album track "Fantastic Voyage" as the B-side.
 To promote the song, Bowie appeared on The Kenny Everett Video Show four days earlier.
 According to biographer Nicholas Pegg, he dressed in a "1950s Mod-style suit" that made him look like a "fresh-faced schoolboy".
 The director of the programme was David Mallet, whom Bowie chose to direct a promotional video for "Boys", becoming the first in a series of music video collaborations between the two men.
+The message 'Your bicameral mind...mind your bicameral' is written on the run-out groove of the single vinyl.

 The promo and Everett performance were filmed back-to-back, although the former featured extra backup dancers who turned out to be Bowie in drag.
 For the first girl, Bowie want "a 50s-type girl from the Midlands, a gum-chewing, working-class 'tart'"; the second was dressed like actress Lauren Bacall; the third was a combination of actresses Marlene Dietrich and Greta Garbo.
 At the end of the promo, two of the dancers turn to the camera, remove their wigs and smear their makeup in a style Bowie borrowed from Dutch dancer Romy Haag after observing her at a Berlin nightclub.
 The final dancer simply blows a kiss into the camera.
 Regarding the smearing bit, Bowie stated: "That was a well-known drag act finale gesture which I appropriated.
 I really liked the idea of screwing up [the] make-up after all the meticulous work that had gone into it.
 It was a nice destructive thing to do – quite anarchistic."
 The smearing gesture would later be used in the videos for "China Girl" (1983) and "Jump They Say" (1993).
 According to Buckley, when the video was broadcast on BBC's Top of the Pops, the BBC received numerous complaints from shocked viewers.

 The video and Everett performance, along with an appearance as the guest DJ on Radio 1's Star Special, helped "Boys Keep Swinging" reach number seven on the UK Singles Chart after a downturn, becoming Bowie's highest-charting single since "Sound and Vision" two years earlier.
 The song also peaked at number 19 on the Irish Singles Chart.
 However, due to the song's gender-bending video and lyrics, RCA refused to release the single in the United States, as they had done with "John, I'm Only Dancing" in 1972, choosing "Look Back in Anger" instead.